github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/managing-code-scanning-alerts-for-your-repository.md

 ## Re-opening dismissed alerts

-If you dismiss an alert but later realized that it was done by mistake, you can access the list of closed alerts.
-Afterwards, you can find the alert, display it and reopen it if necessary.
+If you dismiss an alert but later realize that you need to fix the alert, you can re-open it and fix the problem with the code.
+Display the list of closed alerts, find the alert, display it, and reopen it.
+You can then fix the alert in the same way as any other alert.

 {% ifversion remove-code-scanning-configurations %}